 - Giving oral warnings and writing letters in the school diary or calendar

-- Threatening to give TC
+- Threatening to give the TC (Transfer Certificate)

 - Forbidding the child to participate in games or other activities